testcontainers/testcontainers-go/docs/modules/mssql.md

 <!--/codeinclude-->

 !!! warning "EULA Acceptance"
 Due to licensing restrictions you are required to accept an End User License Agreement (EULA) for this container image.
-To indicate that you accept the MS SQL Server image EULA, call the `WithAcceptEULA("Y")` method passing a "yes" parameter as `"Y"` to indicate EULA acceptance.
+To indicate that you accept the MS SQL Server image EULA, call the `WithAcceptEULA()` method to indicate EULA acceptance.

     Please see the [`microsoft-mssql-server` image documentation](https://hub.docker.com/_/microsoft-mssql-server#environment-variables) for a link to the EULA document.

 ## Module reference